ironfox-oss/IronFox/README.md

     export PATH=$JAVA_HOME/bin:$PATH
     ```

-* Ensure that the `ANDROID_HOME` variable points to a valid Android SDK installation.
+* Ensure that the `ANDROID_HOME` variable points to a valid Android SDK installation (default location is `$HOME/android-sdk`).
 Otherwise, you can execute the following to install and set up the SDK:

     ```sh
     source ./scripts/setup-android-sdk.sh